A meta-analysis of Boolean network models reveals design principles of gene regulatory networks

-Gene regulatory networks (GRNs) describe how a collection of genes governs the processes within a cell.
-Understanding how GRNs manage to consistently perform a particular function constitutes a key question in cell biology.
+\begin{sciabstract} Gene regulatory networks (GRNs) play a central role in cellular decision-making.
+Understanding their structure and how it impacts their dynamics constitutes thus a fundamental biological question.
 GRNs are frequently modeled as Boolean networks, which are intuitive, simple to describe, and can yield qualitative results even when data is sparse.

-We generate an expandable database of published, expert-curated Boolean GRN models, and extracted the rules governing these networks.
-A meta-analysis of this diverse set of models enables us to identify fundamental design principles of GRNs.
+We assembled the largest repository of expert-curated Boolean GRN models.
+A meta-analysis of this diverse set of models reveals several design principles.
+GRNs exhibit more canalization, redundancy and stable dynamics than expected.
+Moreover, they are enriched for certain recurring network motifs.
+This raises the important question why evolution favors these design mechanisms. \end{sciabstract}

-The biological term canalization reflects a cell's ability to maintain a stable phenotype despite ongoing environmental perturbations.
-Accordingly, Boolean canalizing functions are functions where the output is already determined if a specific variable takes on its canalizing input, regardless of all other inputs.
-We provide a detailed analysis of the prevalence of canalization and show that most rules describing the regulatory logic are highly canalizing.
-Independent from this, we also find that most rules exhibit a high level of redundancy.
-An analysis of the prevalence of small network motifs, e.g. feed-forward loops or feedback loops, in the wiring diagram of the identified models reveals several highly abundant types of motifs, as well as a surprisingly high overabundance of negative regulations in complex feedback loops.
-Lastly, we provide the strongest evidence thus far in favor of the hypothesis that GRNs operate at the critical edge between order and chaos.